Acanthus mollis 'Rue Ledan'

 Height: 20" tall

-Thanks to Herman van Beusekom of the Netherlands for sharing this great new acanthus.
-This is the only selection of Acanthus mollis that has grown well in our hot, humid summers.
+Thanks to Herman van Beusekom of the Netherlands for sharing this great bear's breech which he named Acanthus 'Rue Ledan'.
+This is one of the few Acanthus mollis selections that has grown well in our hot, humid summers.
 The cutleaf, shiny, dark green foliage composes a large specimen clump to 3' in width.
 In June, the tropical-looking deer-resistant clump is topped with 3' tall spikes of pure white flowers (compared with the normal purple hood over each flower).
-For excitement value, everyone should have a few white hoods in their garden.

 Acanthus require little in the way of maintenance.
 Remove spent flower stalks when they are no longer attractive, cutting them to the ground.
 Remove unattractive foliage as necessary.
 The foliage is attractive most of the year especially if there is adequate moisture in summer.
 It is very drought tolerant but will deal with drought in summer by going dormant, returning in fall as soil moisture increases.
 So, irrigation in summer time dry spells will keep it in growth.
 Some species will continue to grow into late fall or winter if the weather remains mild, eventually being cut back by cold.
 The plants are not harmed by this enforced rest.
 They will return in spring unfazed.

 It is best to choose a permanent location when planting.
 They tolerate transplanting but every piece of root left behind will grow a new plant.
 Indeed root-cuttings are a standard means of propagating.
 Once planted, it can be left alone to get better with each passing year.